 Scottish Power does offer the Warm Home Discount!
 If you’ve never heard of the Warm Home Discount, it’s a discount scheme that takes money off of your energy costs during the colder months, when energy use typically rises.
 It was designed to help fight fuel poverty and is usually given to pensioners.
 The 2018/2019 discount was in the amount of £140.

 Could you be eligible?
 The Warm Home Discount is available to customers who satisfy the following three conditions:

 - You or your partner are the official bill payer

-- You received Guaranteed Pension Credit (still the case even if you also receive savings credit)
+- You receive Guaranteed Pension Credit (still the case even if you also receive savings credit)

-If you don’t, you may still be applicable if you’re on a low income or you get certain means-tested benefits.
-You should apply directly with your energy supplier if you’re interested in getting the discount.
-Apply early as some suppliers have very narrow application periods as early as August.
+If you don’t, you may still be eligible if you’re on a low income or you get certain means-tested benefits.
+You should apply directly to your energy supplier if you’re interested in getting the discount.
+Apply early as some suppliers have very narrow application periods that end as early as August.

 Keep in mind that the Warm Home Discount is usually not available through smaller suppliers who generally have lower tariff prices, so even with the discount you may still end up paying more.
 You can find all the info on our Warm Home Discount guide.

 Receiving the Warm Home Discount does not disqualify households from the Cold Weather Payment or Winter Fuel Payment, meaning it’s possible to benefit from all three.
 You can get even more information on Scottish Power's participation in the Warm Home Discount programme via the link below.